Who Is Javier Peña?

-Raised in Kingsville, Texas, Javier Peña joined the DEA in 1984 and started working in Bogota, Colombia, four years later.
+Javier Peña is a former DEA agent whose story formed part of the framework for the Netflix series Narcos.
+Peña began working for the DEA in 1984 and started working in Bogota, Colombia, four years later.
 There, he participated in the successful manhunt for narcotics kingpin Pablo Escobar.
-His story formed part of the backbone for the Netflix series Narcos.

-Now-retired Drug Enforcement Agent (DEA), Javier Peña, grew up in the south Texas city of Kingsville.
+Javier Peña grew up in the south Texas city of Kingsville.
 He remained close to home for college and enrolled at Texas A&I University (now A&M-Kingsville), where he graduated with a B.A. in Sociology/Psychology.

-His law enforcement career began in 1977, when he was hired as a Deputy Sheriff by the Webb County Sheriff’s office in Laredo, Texas.
-Seven years later the DEA hired Peña as a Special Agent for the office in Austin, Texas, where he worked for four years.
+Peña’s law enforcement career began in 1977, when he was hired as a Deputy Sheriff by the Webb County Sheriff’s office in Laredo, Texas.
+Seven years later, the DEA hired Peña as a Special Agent for the office in Austin, Texas, where he worked for four years.

 Pablo Escobar & The Medellin Cartel

-Peña teamed with fellow DEA agent, Steve Murphy, to cultivate informants and secure leads for the Colombian National Police (CNP).
+Together Peña and Murphy cultivated informants and secured leads for the Colombian National Police (CNP).
 Finally, after years of terror and enemy assassinations, including high-profile Colombian leaders, Escobar surrendered to the government.
 But it came with a caveat: his prison was one he built and included a number of luxury accommodations.

-"In Meddelin, you would have 30-50 people murdered every weekend that were all Escobar related." - Javier Pena
+"In Medellin, you would have 30-50 people murdered every weekend that were all Escobar related." - Javier Pena